Facebook Messenger and Customer Service

 What does this mean for customer service teams?

 Potentially a lot more contacts being received on Facebook, specifically as private messages.
-This may also have a knock on effect on the amount of emails, live chat sessions or even voice calls, which may all decrease as a result.
-Crucially, a brand will also be offered the opportunity to set a “messenger greeting” which essentially sets the tone of the style of customer service you can expect, or give brands an option to use the space to offer promo codes, or special welcome messages.
+This may also have a knock-on effect on the number of emails, live chat sessions or even voice calls, which may all decrease as a result.
+Crucially, a brand will also be offered the opportunity to set a “messenger greeting” which essentially sets the tone of the style of customer service you can expect, or give brands an option to use the space to offer promo codes or special welcome messages.
 Does this update present an opportunity for brands to route contacts to specific social media teams?
-For example, could a brand such as our client Micro Scooters create multiple page codes or usernames, in order to route a query to the right team, in the same way a traditional IVR works on voice calls.
+For example, could a brand such as our client Micro Scooters create multiple page codes or usernames, in order to route a query to the right team, in the same way, a traditional IVR works on voice calls?

-For example Micro Scooters could create a page specifically to handle returns – called @Microreturns – a user who scans this code in the Messenger app would then be sending their message directly a returns specialist at Micro Scooters.
-Whereas another account such as @Microhelp could route messages directly to agents skilled in pre purchase support for example.
+For example, Micro Scooters could create a page specifically to handle returns – called @Microreturns – a user who scans this code in the Messenger app would then be sending their message directly to a returns specialist at Micro Scooters.
+Whereas another account such as @Microhelp could route messages directly to agents skilled in pre-purchase support for example.
 Using multiple codes could also help drive a huge amount of powerful data into a brand’s marketing or customer service team.
 By using multiple codes on different marketing materials, it would be possible to identify which marketing channel is producing the highest level of contacts.
 We’re excited to see where this goes, and which brands become the pioneers of Messenger codes directly as a customer service function.
-Of course, it’s entirely possible that these codes will go the same way as the “revolutionary new marketing tool” that were QR codes…. remember them?

 Share this article